How to Evaluate Prospective Clients and Choose the Best Ones

 Yay!
 You might think it’s time for a celebration.
 But as an experienced freelancer, you know to be careful.
 You know that it’s important to evaluate prospective clients.
 You shouldn’t agree to work for every single prospect who contacts you.

 First of all, you want to make sure that their inquiry is legitimate.
 And you should also consider whether they are the right client for you.

-In this post, I’ll list five steps to help you evaluate a prospective client.
+In this post, I’ll list a few steps to help you figure out how to evaluate clients.
 At the end of the post, share your tips about how you evaluate clients.

 Step 1: Know Your Ideal Client

 The first step in attracting the right kinds of clients is to identify specifically what types of clients and projects you want.
 If you’re struggling with this, think about the clients that you’re currently attracting and why they are not right for you.
 Once you know the types of clients that you would like to work with you can develop a plan to promote your services specifically to those people.